Health Topics

 The Procedure

-In hemodialysis, your blood is allowed to flow, a few ounces at a time, through a machine called a dialyzer.
+In hemodialysis, your blood is removed from your body, a few ounces at a time through some form of IV access.
+A machine pumps the blood through tubing to a filter, or dialyzer.
 The dialyzer is a canister that contains thousands of fibers that filter out the wastes and extra fluid.
-The clean blood is then returned to the body through a different tube.
+The clean blood is then pumped through tubing and returned to the body.
 Removing the harmful wastes and extra salt and fluids helps control blood pressure and keep the proper balance of chemicals like potassium and sodium in the body.

 Adjusting to Hemodialysis

 One of the biggest adjustments when starting hemodialysis treatments is following a rigid schedule.
-Hemodialysis is usually performed in a clinic under the supervision of a nurse and kidney specialist, and is generally required three times a week for about 3 to 4 hours each time.
+Hemodialysis is usually performed in a clinic under the supervision of a nurse and kidney specialist, and generally requires anywhere from three times a week (most common schedule) to five treatments a week.
+Indications for increased treatment frequency can be driven by the need for additional fluid removal or for medical conditions that require extensive clearance.
+Each treatment can last for about three to four hours.
 For example, a Monday-Wednesday-Friday schedule or a Tuesday-Thursday-Saturday schedule is possible.
-In addition, a morning, afternoon, or evening shift will be dependant upon availability and capacity at the dialysis unit.
-Options for scheduling regular treatments will be discussed when the treatment begins.
+In addition, a morning, afternoon, or evening shift will be dependent upon availability and capacity at the dialysis unit.
+Options for scheduling treatments (including both the frequency and length of treatments) will be discussed prior to initiation of dialysis.

 Peritoneal Dialysis (PD)